This page may contain affiliate links.

-The Grayl GeoPress Water Purifier is a bottle based water filter that removes bacteria, viruses, and protozoa from contaminated backcountry and international water sources.
-It’s easy to use, portable, and safe to use by individuals for day hiking, fishing, or international travel when you don’t want to mess around with a more complicated hose, bladder, or pump-based water purifier.
-The Geopress also addresses two key issues that other bottle-based filters and purifiers don’t, which is knowing when to replace the filter element, and something called cross-contamination, which is when you accidentally re-contaminate the drinking vessel or water you’ve just purified.
+The Grayl GeoPress Water Purifier is a bottle-based water filter that removes bacteria, viruses, and protozoa from contaminated backcountry and international water sources.
+It’s easy to use, portable, and safe for individuals to use for day hiking, fishing, or international travel, especially when you don’t want to deal with a more complicated hose, bladder, or pump-based water purifier.
+The Geopress also addresses two key issues that other bottle-based filters and purifiers don’t, which are knowing when to replace the filter element and something called cross-contamination, which is when you accidentally re-contaminate the drinking vessel or water you’ve just purified.
 But before we get into that, let me walk you through the basics and show you how easy it is to use the GeoPress Water Purifier.

 Grayl GeoPress Water Purifier